codeforboston/codeforboston.org/readme.md

 - To add/update events, edit [`_data/events/active.yml`](https://github.com/codeforboston/CFB_static/edit/master/_data/events/active.yml)
 - To edit normal site pages, edit the `html` files in `_layout/`.
 There's some stuff in `_includes`, too.
 - To edit the homepage content, edit `index.html`

+To see the page, you'll have to run a local server.
+Open a terminal window in the project directory and do `jekyll serve`.
+Leave that terminal window alone to do keep serving that page.
+Open a different terminal window and do `jekyll build --watch`, then leave that alone too.
+It should then update automatically when you save your changes.
+In your browser, go to [http://127.0.0.1:4000/](http://127.0.0.1:4000/).

 ## Deploy to codeforboston.org
 This site is hosted via [GitHub Pages](https://pages.github.com/), so all you need to do to deploy is to push updates to the `master` branch in GitHub.
 Within minutes, http://www.codeforboston.org/ will reflect the new changes.